-The FPC mass utilization for most fusion plants is projected to lie in the range 5-10 tonne/MWt, compared to 0.3 tonne/MWt for LWRs.
 The mass utilization for the LWR is computed as the mass of the primary containment vessel (less the fuel) divided by the total thermal power.
-The mass utilization must be used carefully as a comparative measure of system performance; clearly, such comparisons imply a monotonic relationship between mass and cost.
-Systems with a FPC comprised of large masses of inexpensive coolant (i.e., PbLi) should use mass utilizations that are appropriately compensated (e.g., mass of drained blanket).
-The mass of an entire fission power plant, exclusive of concrete but including all reinforcing bar, is 10-15 tonne/MWt, which for some fusion reactors is approached by the FPC mass utilization alone.
-The FPC mass utilizations predicted for a range of commercial fusion reactor designs is shown in Fig. 3; an average FPC unit cost of ~ 30 \$/kg is indicated.
-Importantly, the total cost of systems with RPE/TDC $\leq 1/3$ (Fig. 2) will be less sensitive to physics and technology uncertainties associated with the assumed plasma performance and FPC operation; both significantly affect plant performance and cost, which in turn can lead to appreciable costing uncertainty and significant underestimates.
+The mass utilization must be used carefully As a comparative measure of system performance; clearly, such comparisons imply a monotonic relationship between mass and cost.
+Systems with a FPC comprised of large masses of inexpensive coolant (i.c., PbLi) should use mass utilizations that are appropriately compensated (e.g., mass of drained blanket).
+The mass of an entire fission power plant, exclusive of concrete but including all reinforcing bar, is 10-15 tonne/hWt, which for some fusion reactors is approached by the FPC mass utilization alone.
+The FPC mass utilizations predicted for a range of commercial fusion reactor designs is shown in Fig. 3; an average FPC unit cost of ~ 30 S/kg is indicated.
+Importantly, the total cost of systems with SPE/TDC $\leq$ 1/3 (Fig. 2) will be less sensitive to physics and technology uncertainties associated with the assumed plasma performance and FPC operation; both significantly affect plant performance and cost, which in turn can lead to appreciable costing uncertainty and significant underestimates.